hybridgroup/cylonjs-workshop-2016/README.md

-# RoboUniverse Workshop
+# Cylon.js Workshop 2016

-These are the code examples for the RoboUniverse workshop.
+These are the code examples for the Cylon.js workshop series for 2016.

 ## Intel Edison